Texans Brace For 'Life-Threatening' Hurricane Harvey To Hit Friday

 “I’m not going to risk our police and fire people going to try and drag somebody out of the house if they don’t want to go,” McComb said.
 “Because our fire and police, they’re fathers and mothers, brothers, sisters, uncles.
 They’ve got relatives and they’ve got family, and we don’t want to put them in harm’s way because someone just wanted to stay.”

 Rainfall and flooding are the greatest threats to the area.
-Along the middle and north coast, Harvey may bring 12 to 20 inches of rain, the NHC forecast.
+Along the middle and north coast, Harvey may bring 15 to 25 inches of rain on average and reach 35 inches in some areas, according to the NHC forecast.

 “Rainfall from Harvey may cause life-threatening flooding,” the center warned.